-A scientific analysis was performed with the help of the big data analysis tool NETCULATOR.
-All scientific publications dealing with corona in the past 5 years were evaluated.
-The following research results are exemplary:
+A scientific analysis was performed using the Big Data analysis tool NETCULATOR.
+All scientific publications dealing with the topic of corona in the past 5 years were evaluated.
+The result is 14 different research fronts.
+Exemplary are the following research results:

 Cluster 2 – Protein-based vaccine

-The MERS-CoV spike protein made it possible to develop a recombinant influenza virus that could be used as a bivalent vaccine against H1N1pdm09 and MERS-CoV.
-This approach provides a basis for the future development of vaccines.
+Using the so-called MERS-CoV spike protein, it was possible to develop a recombinant influenza virus that could be used as a bivalent vaccine against H1N1pdm09 and MERS- CoV.
+This approach provides a basis for future vaccine development.

 Cluster 10 – Research on macrophages

 Certain macrophages, also called white blood cells or leukocytes, could protect the immune system from MERS-CoV and actively fight the virus.
-Research is being conducted to determine which type of immune cells would be particularly suitable (e.g. leukocytes such as TLR3, IL-1 beta or IFN-gamma)
+Research is being conducted to determine which type of immune cells would be particularly well suited. (e.g. leukocytes, such as TLR3, IL-1 beta or IFN-gamma).

 Where in the world is research being done?

-Numerous organisations are currently conducting research on various aspects of the new coronavirus Sars-CoV-2, the 15 most important of which ALPORA has identified using NETCULATOR analysis.
-First of all, two institutions should be introduced:
+Currently, numerous organizations are conducting research on various aspects of the new coronavirus Sars-CoV-2.
+ALPORA has identified the 15 most important ones using NETCULATOR analysis.
+Initially, two institutions should be introduced:

 NIAID National Institute of Allergy and Infectious Diseases

-NIAID, the National Institute of Allergy and Infectious Diseases, counts infectious diseases and vaccines among its areas of expertise, making the Maryland, USA-based institute predestined for research into coronaviruses.
-NIAID researchers were able to determine how SARS-CoV-2 penetrates cells within two weeks of the discovery of Covid-19.
+The NIAID National Institute of Allergy and Infectious Diseases specializes, among other things, in infectious diseases and vaccines, making the institute, which is based in Maryland, USA, predestined for research on coronaviruses.
+NIAID researchers could determine how SARS-CoV-2 enters cells within two weeks of the discovery of Covid-19.

-The World Health Organization (WHO) in Geneva, founded in 1948, is the United Nations coordinating authority for international public health.
-Following the outbreak of the new coronavirus, the WHO invited 300 experts from around the world for consultation.
-They agreed on a list of research priorities in the fight against Corona, including the development of diagnostic methods, therapies, vaccines and ultimately the question of the origin of the virus in order to prevent further transmission from animals to humans.
-It is certain that bats are at the beginning of the Sars-CoV-2 infection chain towards humans, as the virus exhibits a 98 percent correspondence with a coronavirus that affects bats.
-One thing we know for sure, however, is that the bat soup that is allegedly consumed in Asia has nothing to do with it.
+The World Health Organization (WHO) in Geneva, founded in 1948, is the United Nations’ coordinating agency for international public health.
+After an outbreak of the new coronavirus, WHO invited 300 experts from around the world to consult.
+They agreed on a list of research priorities in the fight against corona, including the development of diagnostic procedures, therapies, vaccines and, ultimately, the question of the origin of the virus to prevent further transmission from animals to humans.
+While it is considered certain that bats are at the beginning of the Sars-CoV-2 chain of infection toward humans because the virus shows 98 percent concordance with a coronavirus that infects bats.
+However, it is also quite certain that the bat soup that is allegedly consumed in Asia has nothing to do with it.